ucsf-wynton/wynton-website-hpc/docs/hpc/myaccount/unlock-account.md

     password](../howto/change-pwd.html) at any time.

 2. **Your UCSF affiliation has expired**
-   - When leaving the UCSF, your UCSF affiliation expires and your account is locked.
+   - When leaving UCSF, your UCSF affiliation expires and your account is locked.
 At times, this can happen also when you transition from one UCSF position to another.